Apricot tree. Features

 The treatment involves removing the affected part of the plant and the use of fungicides.

-More information about apricots in the listing above.
+More information about apricots.